Social Data: What is Its Value and How to Use It to Drive Better Business Outcome

 Now that we know the difference between these two types of social media, it’s important to ask: does the distinction between public and private matter when it comes to professional environments?
 The answer is yes.
 Public social media can be used in a professional setting, but you must be careful about your data sharing.
 Remember that anyone, including your boss or potential clients, can see anything posted on a public platform.

 Social network data has become increasingly important for companies and organizations.
-It can track customer sentiment, understand how people are talking about your brand and more.
+It can track customer sentiment, understand how people are talking about your brand, and more.
 But social network data isn’t just useful for businesses- it can also be used for detecting physical security threats like natural disasters and shootings.

 Mainstream social media platforms like Facebook and Twitter have a large user base, making them a valuable source of data.
 But it’s important to remember that not all social media platforms are created equal- some have more sensitive data than others.
 When using social network data in a professional setting, understand the difference between public and private platforms.

 In the past, social data was mainly collected from established social media sites like Facebook and Twitter.
 However, in this day and age, social media is no longer limited to those platforms.
-Various sources can be used to aggregate social data, including but not limited to: online forums, review sites, chat rooms, and blogs.
+Various sources can be used to aggregate social data, including but not limited to online forums, review sites, chat rooms, and blogs.
 Furthermore, context is important for understanding the meaning of social data.
 For example, if someone posts a tweet about an upcoming protest, it would be important to know where the protest is taking place and what time it starts.

 Which apps use social data?